 Furthermore, for members of the native elites, the situation under crusader rule was full of opportunities for advancement and enrichment.
 The new rulers needed the support of local elites in order to govern.
 The native elites had opportunities in a wide range of fields from collecting taxes and administering rural communities as “scribes” and “ra’is,” to serving as tax-collectors, harbor-masters, and accountants in the cities.
 Christopher MacEvitt in his excellent work The Crusades and the Christian World of the East: Rough Tolerance has provided examples of native Christians being land-owners in their own right, and being wealthy enough to make charitable bequests of significant value.
 In addition, he identifies native Christians serving as knights and, in one case, even as Marshal of Jerusalem.
 While earlier historians have assumed that these native Christians “must have” first converted to Latin Christianity, MacEvitt argues that there is no evidence of this whatsoever.

-When we remember that “turcopoles,” native horseman, made up a significant portion of the feudal army of Jerusalem, we see further evidence of the fact that native Christians were far from oppressed.
-The fact that they were financially in a position to provide mounted troops underlines the fact that they were affluent and empowered.
+This is important for two reasons.
+First, it shows that many native Christians were financially in a position to provide mounted troops, i.e. they were affluent and empowered.
 (Muslim laws prohibited Christians from riding and owning horses.)
-Perhaps more important, the fact that native Christian communities consistently provided large numbers of these mounted troops to both offensive and defensive armies led by the Frankish kings and barons shows that far more than just intermingling much less just co-existing, the local Christian population came to identify with the crusader states.
-Far from longing for a return to Muslim rule ― as so many superficial modern commentators suggest ― many native Christians of Outremer were willing to fight and die for the crusader states.
+Perhaps more important, the fact that native Christian communities consistently provided large numbers of these mounted troops to both offensive and defensive armies led by the Frankish kings and barons shows that far the Native and Franks did more than just intermingle or co-exist; it shows that much of the local Christian population came to identify with the crusader states.
+Far from longing for a return to Muslim rule ― as some commentators suggest ― many native Christians of Outremer were willing to fight and die for the crusader states.